baAlhassane/node_crud_application/README.md

 "# node_crud_application"
-this repository use the MVC orchitecture to build build crud application withe nodejs, exppress and mongoDB database.
+this repository use the MVC architecture to build build crud application withe nodejs, exppress and mongoDB database.
 We have the controllers folder , the modele folder and the view folder.
 The controller contains js code which deal the users requests.
 The viewdisplay the data or information f the controller.